johnborromeo/aws-tunnel/Readme.md

 3. Run scripts 'asa_update.py' and 'tunn_create.py' (IP's saved on this script is relevant to the lab)

 **Steps - Tunnel Destroy**
-1. Make sure the accurate var_pan.yml file is saved on your variable file location, or if you wish to rename the file in the case of multiple files.
+1. Make sure the accurate var_pan.yml file is saved on your variable file location.
+If you wish to rename the file in the case of multiple files, the var file on the .py script needs to be updated as well.
 2. Run the 'tunnel_decom.py' script and 'asa_decom.py' script using the variable file on step one.

 ## In-progress enhancements